PLEASE SHARE AS THIS LAD NEEDS TO FIND HIS NEW HOME.

 Norfolk Boxer Rescue NEEDS YOU !

-From time to time boxer dogs come to us at
+From time to time boxer dogs come

-and unwanted disruption in the life of the rescued dog.
+an added and unwanted disruption in the life of the rescued dog.
 However, there is an alternative!We are, therefore, looking

 to compile a list of people willing to foster, on a short term and perhaps at short notice, a boxer, who through no fault